telus/tds-core/guide/design/typography.md

 ## Usage

-See the [Typography components](ref://../components/index.html#typography) for implementation details.
+For guidelines on the usage of our font please refer to [TELUS BrandHub](https://brand.telus.com/node/771).
+We do not recommend using any other type styles outside of the ones available in TDS.
+Please see the [Typography components](ref://../components/index.html#typography) for implementation details.

 ## Governance